TStalnaker44/boms_away_study/data_analysis/README.md

 ```

 #### invalid.txt
 This file is optional, but if included, it will exclude PIDs from the produced sanitized JSON.
 Each invalid PID should be written on it's own line.
 No commas or other delimiters are necessary.
-This should also be placed in the `files` directory of your survey.
+If needed, this should be placed in the `files` directory of your survey.

 ### Response Coding
-For survey questions that ellicit longer responses, you will likely want to employ some form of coding methodology (e.g. CITATION).
+For survey questions that ellicit longer responses, you will likely want to employ some form of coding methodology (e.g. [1]).
 Once you have assigned codes to these responses, you can add the `response_coding.csv` file to the `data` directory and have the script produce figures and also split the data across any roles you've specified.

-You can run the tool without including `response_coding.csv`, but ensure that you set `RESPONSE_CODING_DONE` to `False` in `config.py`.
+You can run the tool without including `response_coding.csv`, but ensure that you set `RESPONSE_CODING_DONE` to `False` in `settings.py`.

 Note: Additional tooling is available to facilitate the coding process and the creation of the `response_coding.csv`.